Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+BugFix: @LockImages didn't function when Glitter Contacts were in the room

+BugFix: The program was filtering out @ShowImage type Commands in Linear acripts when @LockImages was activated, which goes against its function.
+It even prevented the lines from getting displayed in the first place.
+Added a Boolean to GetFilter to discern between filtering List or Linear type scripts

 BugFix: "Edging Ends Taunts" was still being checked after the Taunt Cycle ended if the Module didn't call @StopStroking or @Edge

+BugFix: SYS_EdgeTotal wasn't being updated when EdgeMode edges were used

 Added Command @ClearChat - Clears the main chat window and Side Chat